Open-Attestation/documentation-website/docs/did-section/dns.md

 You need to prepend your wallet address with `did:ethr:` and append `#controller` to it.

-Change `YOUR_WALLET_ADDRESS` below and view your own DID via this link:
+Using the same uniresolver link as [before](/docs/did-section/create#checking-your-did-at-uniresolver), change `YOUR_WALLET_ADDRESS` below and view your own DID via:

 https://dev.uniresolver.io/1.0/identifiers/did:ethr:YOUR_WALLET_ADDRESS